syncfusion-content/wpf-docs/wpf/OLAPClient/Overview.md

 The Important features of OLAP Client controls are listed below.

-Slice and Dice  - You can slice and dice the Cube Data Base.
+Slice and Dice  - You can slice and dice the Cube Database.

 Saving the current session - You can save your current session in an XML file or in a Stream for future use and reload it whenever needed.